creativedotdesign/server-setup/readme.md

 - cd to repo dir
 - Run `vagrant up`

+Updating the VM:
+- If you have made changes to the vagrant config, run `vagrant reload`
+- If you have made changes to the ansible runbook, run `vagrant rsync && vagrant provision` to update.

 To-do:
 - Secure/private options files with Git exclusions
 - Finish replacing PHP5 with PHP7 (incl.
 Vesta changes)